lukaszwojcikdev/base128/CONTRIBUTING.md

 If you would like to contribute and make changes to the project, we recommend using the following process.

-1. Clone the repository to your account: `git clone https://github.com/lukaszwojcikdev/base128.git`.
+1. Clone the repository to your account: `git clone https://github.com/lukaszwojcikdev/base128.git`
 2. Create a new branch `git checkout -b branchname` for your work.
 3. Make the appropriate changes to your code.
 4. Create unit tests for your changes.
-5. Confirm that all tests were successful: `go test.
+5. Confirm that all tests were successful: `go test`
-6. Push your changes to the repository `git push origin branchname`.
+6. Push your changes to the repository `git push origin branchname`
 7. Create a new [pull request](https://github.com/lukaszwojcikdev/base128/pulls) describing the changes made.

 ## Coding styles and rules